 Land for Wildlife

-In South East Queensland, about 70% of the land is privately owned.
-As a result, private landholders are the key to protecting the health of the SEQ environment.
-Since 1998, the SEQ Land for Wildlife program has supported and empowered private landholders to improve the health of their properties and provide a natural habitat for wildlife.
-The crucial work includes removing weeds, encouraging natural regeneration of native plants, protecting threatened species and controlling pest animals.
+Since 1998, the South East Queensland Land for Wildlife program has supported and empowered private landholders to improve the health of their properties and provide a natural habitat for wildlife.
+The program’s work includes removing weeds, encouraging the natural regeneration of native plants, protecting threatened species and controlling pest animals.

-Twenty years on, the SEQ chapter of Land for Wildlife is one of Australia’s most successful private land conservation schemes, boasting over 4400 Land for Wildlife properties equating to over 7000 members.
-Collectively, they manage nearly 60,000 hectares for conservation.
-Over 200 new properties join the program annually.
+Twenty years on, the Land for Wildlife program is one of Australia’s most successful private land conservation schemes.
+In South East Queensland alone, the program boasts over 4400 registered Land for Wildlife properties which equates to over 7000 members, while over 200 new properties join the program every year.

 Interested in joining Land for Wildlife?